SynixeContractors/Documents/certs/anti-tank/hat.md

 ### MAAWS (Multi-Role Anti-Armor Anti-Personnel Weapon System) Mk4 Mod 1

-The MAAWS provides a high rate of fire and the ability to fire unguided projectiles to 1,000 meters.
-It is the primary MAT weapon.
+The MAAWS provides a high rate of fire and the ability to fire unguided projectiles to 1,000 meters and launch guided missiles.
+It is the primary HAT weapon.

 !> The MAAWS has significant backblast.
 Do not fire the weapon while against a wall or other structure that will redirect the overpressured air back towards you.
 Exercise caution when firing the weapon.